Classes

 Private Lesson Format

-This is a 5-week package class where you add more distance, distractions, and durations to already known cues.
-Your dog can work on longer-distance recalls and stays with increasing distractions.
+These are 5-week packages is for dogs that already know the Basics.
+Students will learn to add more distance, distractions, and durations to already known cues.
+Students will also learn to “Up the Criteria for Reinforcement” as well as use “Life Reward” and “Enrichment” to reward your dog for desired behaviors.
+Your dog will work on longer-distance recalls and stays with increasing distractions.
 There are no limits to this class.
 Add new behaviors of your choice including fun tricks – it’s up to you.
 Continue to build the relationship with your pup!

 Really Reliable Recall